Business Continuity Strategy: 3 Events To Plan For

 By Sarah Sutton

-Business Continuity Plans (BCP) are put in place so that your firm can provide critical services to your clients and employees during service outages.
-Having a plan of action ahead of time will help ensure the safety of your employees, continuity of your business and uninterrupted service to your clients.
+Business Continuity Plans (BCPs) are put in place so that your firm can provide critical business functions to your clients and employees during service outages.
+Having a continuity strategy in pace ahead of time will help ensure the safety of your employees, continuity of your business and uninterrupted service to your clients.

 While it is impossible to plan for every event, there are common vulnerabilities that you can identify and plan for.

-Environmental disaster and the physical working space.
 Pandemics, power outages, fire and flooding are just a few examples of situations that can make your office inaccessible.
 With your office structure and locations, can you easily set up a working environment for your employees elsewhere?
 Are your records safe?
 Can your clients reach you and still receive critical services from you?
-Physical working space is an important consideration in any well-defined Business continuity Plan, but one that is often overlooked or not thought through.
-In additional to plans of where to operate your business, consider how you will notify your employees and customers.
-Who will make these decisions and who will disseminate the information, and how?
+Physical working space is an important consideration in any well-defined Business Continuity Plan, but one that is often overlooked or not thought through.
+In addition to plans to continue operations, consider how you will notify your employees and customers.
+Who will make these decisions?
+Who will disseminate the information, and how?

-Cybersecurity.
 Cybersecurity attacks continue at great monetary and reputational cost.
-You should have a plan to mitigate and manage external and internal cybersecurity risks.
+You should have a plan to mitigate and manage external and internal cybersecurity risks as well as recovery strategy.
 From ineffective passwords, theft, malicious misuse of information or a targeted attack, a strong cybersecurity policy and regular training can help.
 When policies aren’t enough, have a plan of action that includes a process for quick notification, containment of the situation and steps to notify appropriate agencies.
 Other points to consider:

 • Do you have the right technology partner and platforms to provide the support needed in the event of a cyber breach?